thomas-shares/mqtt-kat/thoughts.md

 In this file will go my thoughts and ramblings about this project and what I have done and what I might do next.

+## 20190128

+The broker now supports QOS 1 on a publish to a client.
+I have also started using the Triennium library.
+That was very straight forward even though at the moment it only does a subscribe at the moment, as I haven't tested the unsubscribe yet.
+Nor does the disconnect clear all the subscribers from a singe client.
+I also managed to make a flamegraph wit the profiler, but not quite sure yet as to what it is telling me.

 ## 20190125

 QOS 0, 1 and 2 works both ways for the client... and when when testing with Mosquitto I can generate almost 8k message/second for one single threaded client.